ParikhKadam/papers-summary/Fooling Deep Neural Networks/Intriguing properties of neural networks/dissection.md

 Now, let's get to second one.
 Consider a state-of-the-art deep neural network that generalizes well on an object recognition task.
 We expect such network to be robust to small perturbations of its input, because small perturbation cannot change the object category of an image.
 However, we find that **applying an imperceptible non-random perturbation to a test image, it is possible to arbitrarily change the network’s prediction** (see figure 5).
 These perturbations are found by optimizing the input to maximize the prediction error (i.e using gradient ascent).
 Usually, we train a model by minimizing error and adjusting the weights.
 But here, we perturb an image by maximizing the error and adjusting the pixels of that image.
 We term the so perturbed examples “adversarial examples”.

 If we think of using gradient ascent this way, then one might expect that the adversarial examples generated this way might be unique to a particular neural network, because these examples are produced by maximizing the loss of that particular network.
 But it is not the case.
 The authors found that adversarial examples are relatively robust, and are **shared by neural networks with varied number of layers, activations or trained on different subsets of the training data**.
-That is,if we use one neural net to generate a set of adversarial examples, we find that these examples are still statistically hard for another neural network even when it was trained with different hyperparameters or, most surprisingly, when it was trained on a different set of examples.
+That is, if we use one neural net to generate a set of adversarial examples, we find that these examples are still statistically hard for another neural network even when it was trained with different hyperparameters or, most surprisingly, when it was trained on a different set of examples.

 These results suggest that the deep neural networks that are learned by backpropagation have non-intuitive characteristics and intrinsic blind spots, whose structure is connected to the data distribution in a non-obvious way.